Best USB C Cable of 2021

-If you are shopping for a single USB-C cable on a tight budget, then the AmazonBasics USB-C to A is a solid option.
+If you are shopping for a single USB-C cable on a budget, the AmazonBasics USB-C to A is a solid option.
 It's a low-cost cable that meets the USB 2.0 standard and is available in black or white.
 The data transfer speed is relatively good, listing a maximum rate of 480 Mbps.
 It also should be able to fast charge most devices — provided you're using the appropriate power source.

 Unfortunately, we don't think this cable will be quite as durable as some of its competitors.
 It lacks a braided cable jacket and doesn't incorporate the most extensive strain relief at its connector bases.
 Although it did pass our repeated flex test, we noticed some evidence of deformation and a crease forming where we were bending the cable.
 Overall, it's a cheap cable that delivers solid charging performance at a considerably lower price than many of the top-tier options.

-If you aren't a fan of braided cables and are shopping on a budget, then the AmazonBasics USB-C to C is a great option.
+If you aren't a fan of braided cables and are shopping on a budget, the AmazonBasics USB-C to C is a great option.
 This cable can fast charge most devices and has an average data transfer rate of up to 480 Mbps, all while being much slimmer and more flexible than the beefy braided cables.
 It's available in a wide range of lengths as well.

 According to the specs, this cable is limited to a 15W output (5V, 3A), so it might not be the best choice for charging high-power devices.
 However, it was still capable of "Fast Charging" a Samsung S8 using a Power Delivery wall adapter.
 It also isn't going to be as durable with its reduced strain relief and thinner, non-braided cable jacket.
 We saw some slight creasing after our repeated bend test.
 We think this is a decent bargain option for anyone who wants a smaller and slimmer cable, provided that it meets their device charging needs.

-If you are the kind of person who is exceptionally hard on their charging cables and always find the connectors breaking, then you should consider the CyvenSmart USB-C. This cable not only has a braided sheath and molded plastic strain relief but also a metal spring that extends down the cable to keep it from creasing and wearing out.
+If you are the kind of person who is exceptionally hard on their charging cables and always find the connectors breaking, you may want to consider the CyvenSmart USB-C. This cable not only has a braided sheath and molded plastic strain relief but also a metal spring that extends down the cable to keep it from creasing and wearing out.
 Even better, it's reasonably inexpensive when you look at the price per cable since it is usually sold in packs of three.
 Plus, it offers solid charging performance, claiming a maximum charge rate of 3 amps, and it's capable of fast charging a Samsung S8 when using a QC 3.0 power brick.

-This cable is only USB 2.0 compliant, so you are limited to a data transfer rate of 480 Mbps and it lists a maximum power rating of 15W (5V, 3A).
+This cable is only USB 2.0 compliant, so you are limited to a data transfer rate of 480 Mbps, and it lists a maximum power rating of 15W (5V, 3A).
 While the spring reinforcement does make this cable seem like one of the most durable, it also protrudes quite a ways back from the connector and can feel restrictive if you're trying to use your device while it charges.
 We think this is a great option for the serial cable abuser, but it's probably overkill for most people.